visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

   * Developing a reproducer for developers.

-    * This may include any relevant user data files as well as approval, where appropriate for world read access to such data.
+    * This may include any relevant user data files as well as approval, where appropriate for world read access to such data as part of attaching to a GitHub issue.

   * Identifying any *low-hanging fruit* type work that would address, even if only in part, the original SRE inquiry and then engaging in the